thosgood/this-weeks-finds/markdown/151-200/week182.md

         4--3--2--1--2--3--4--5--6--7

-So for example, this particular problem is not solvable because 1/4 + 1/3 + 1/7 \< 1.
+So for example, this particular problem is not solvable because 1/4 + 1/3 + 1/7 < 1.

-Now, it\'s easy to see what we can only get 1/k + 1/n + 1/m \> 1 if one
+Now, it's easy to see what we can only get 1/k + 1/n + 1/m > 1 if one
 of the numbers is 1 or 2.
-If one of the numbers is 1, our \"Y-shaped\" diagram is actually just a straight line of dots!
+If one of the numbers is 1, our "Y-shaped" diagram is actually just a straight line of dots!
 We can also describe this straight line by taking one of the numbers to be 2, like this:

         2--1--2--3--4--5--6

 except for the boring case where we have just a single dot.
-So, let\'s assume one of the numbers is 2.
+So, let's assume one of the numbers is 2.
 By symmetry we can assume this number is
 k.
 We are thus looking for pairs (n,m) with

-1/2 + 1/n + 1/m \> 1
+1/2 + 1/n + 1/m > 1

 or in other words

-1/n + 1/m \> 1/2.
+1/n + 1/m > 1/2.

 This is the same problem as before!
-So the problem we\'re dealing with now is very much like classifying Platonic solids!
+So the problem we're dealing with now is very much like classifying Platonic solids!

-Even better, these diagrams I\'ve been drawing are called \"Dynkin diagrams\", and we can use them to get certain incredibly important finite-dimensional Lie algebras called \"simply-laced simple Lie algebras\".
-For a taste of how this works, reread
-\"[week65](week65.html)\" and some previous Weeks.
+Even better, these diagrams I've been drawing are called "Dynkin diagrams", and we can use them to get certain incredibly important finite-dimensional Lie algebras called "simply-laced simple Lie algebras".
+For a taste of how this works, reread ["Week 65"](#week65) and some previous Weeks.

-Similarly, we get certain *infinite-dimensional* Lie algebras called
-\"simply-laced affine Lie algebras\" when
+Similarly, we get certain *infinite-dimensional* Lie algebras called "simply-laced affine Lie algebras" when

 1/n + 1/m = 1/2,

-and \"simply-laced hyperbolic Kac-Moody algebras\" when
+and "simply-laced hyperbolic Kac-Moody algebras" when

-1/n + 1/m \< 1/2.
+1/n + 1/m < 1/2.

 So, our whole big table above translates into a table of Lie algebras!
 Let me draw it with the standard names of these Lie algebras below their diagrams.
-Unfortunately, I\'ll have to make it very small to fit everything in.
-So, for example, I\'ll draw the so-called E8 Dynkin
+Unfortunately, I'll have to make it very small to fit everything in.
+So, for example, I'll draw the so-called E8 Dynkin
 diagram:

                 o